samsubbiah/S3ClientSideEncyption/README.md

 # note

-Replace ASW access  key and secret key on every file with your own access key and secret key .
+Replace ASW access  key and secret key on AWSUtility with your own access key and secret key .
 Refer to AWS docs for best practices

 https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html